And we're back, Rushland Boy here on the Excellence in Broadcasting Network.

 It doesn't produce a drop of gasoline.

-It doesn't create one light bulb.
+It doesn't create one light bulb, even a compact fluorescent.

 It doesn't produce a battery.

-It doesn't come up with anything, so-called alternative.
+It doesn't come up with anything so-called alternative.

 It just taxes.